bbauska/meta-react-basics/README.md

 React is an increasingly popular JavaScript framework for building isomorphic web applications.
 It is developed and used by Facebook.

-In this introductory module, you&apos;ll learn about what React is and where it is used.
-You&apos;ll also learn how to set up your coding environment so that you have as productive a learning experience as possible.
+In this introductory module, you'll learn about what React is and where it is used.
+You'll also learn how to set up your coding environment so that you have as productive a learning experience as possible.
 So, the purpose of this module is to understand the 'what' and the 'why', and to get set up for the modules that follow.

 **Components** are one of the foundations of React.
 In React, everything revolves around components.
-You&apos;ll learn how to build **components**, how to structure and customize your React projects, and how to compose layouts by importing components into other components.
+You'll learn how to build **components**, how to structure and customize your React projects, and how to compose layouts by importing components into other components.

-You&apos;ll learn about passing data from one component to another.
-You&apos;ll learn about **JSX syntax** in React and how to use it to structure and style your components.
+You'll learn about passing data from one component to another.
+You'll learn about **JSX syntax** in React and how to use it to structure and style your components.